 NOTE: This post was last updated in June 2021.

 1. Keep the Kids Busy

 When the kids are in tow, their entertainment tends to come before your own.
 Plan a well-rounded experience by incorporating destinations that offer laughs, a little learning, and a lot of family fun.
 We think you and the kids will love some of our favorite places, like Center in the Square, a hub for education that also boasts excitement for multiple generations.
-From getting hands-on with science to pretend play at the new children’s museum and old school shooting at the pinball museum, it’s a place for parents, grands, and even great-grands to enjoy.
+From getting hands-on with science to pretend play at the children’s museum, learning about African American history & culture, and old school shooting at the pinball museum (pictured above), it’s a place for parents, grands, and even great-grands to enjoy.

 Bounce out some extra energy at Launching Pad, our local trampoline park.
 Or feed the adrenaline beast within when you tackle River Rock Climbing, an indoor facility that fuels the fun rain or shine.
 We also love the Virginia Museum of Transportation, the best place to not only spot trains but climb aboard, too.

-Learn More: Things to Do in Virginia's Blue Ridge >
+Learn More: Kid-Friendly Things to Do in Virginia's Blue Ridge >

 2. Cool Down on the Water